 Best sports bars

 Ölver is the oldest sports bar in Reykjavík, as it opened in 1984.
-It’s located about 4.5 kilometres outside of the downtown area, so you are more likely to encounter local sport fans here than in some of the bars downtown.
-In total they have 5 widescreens and 20 tv’s.
-On their website you can see what games they are showing each day.
+It’s located about 4.5 kilometres outside the downtown area, so you are more likely to encounter local sports fans here than in some bars downtown.
+In total, they have 5 widescreens and 20 TVs.
+On their website, you can see what games they show daily.
 They offer a simple but decent menu consisting of burgers, pizza and beer.

 The English Pub

-The English Pub shows all major sport events, like the English Premier League, on big screens.
-It has 6 full HD screens and 2 HD tv’s.
+The English Pub shows all major sports events, like the English Premier League, on big screens.
+It has 6 full HD screens and 2 HD TVs.
 It’s located in the middle of downtown Reykjavík, with outdoor seating facing Austurvöllur square.
 They offer 10 different beers on draught and a good selection of whiskey.
 Additionally, there’s live music every night from 22:00.